caetanoburjack/caetanoburjack/README.md

 &nbsp;

 ### I’m currently working on:
-- Fire Department of Tocantins as a Full Stack Web Developer
+- Fire Department of Tocantins as a Full Stack Web Developer;
 - My newest project, deTudo.app.
-You can see it at https://detudo.app/apresentacao
+You can see it at https://detudo.app/apresentacao.

 &nbsp;
 &nbsp;